jenh/ArcadeParty/README.md

 ## Configure DynamoDB access<a name="configuredynamodbaccess"></a>

 The skill and Lambda function are now deployed to the AWS Cloud, but it won't work just yet.
-The Lambda function needs permission to access DynamoDB in order to create and update the table that holds user metadata (user and session IDs and state, including current track, audio offset, and playback preferences).
+The Lambda function must have permission to access DynamoDB in order to create and update the table that holds user metadata (user and session IDs and state, including current track, audio offset, and playback preferences).
 Otherwise, the skill will fail on launch.

 To do this, we create a security policy that allows DynamoDB access and attach it to the IAM role that the `aws deploy` command auto-generated for our Lambda function.